pworth1971/layer-cake/README.md

 summary files in CSV and HTML output,

 ## Technical Requirements & Dependencies

-This code was developed n both a Mac with Apple silicon (Apple M1 and M3 chips) as well as, for the neural models specifically which are GPU dependent, a Ubuntu Linux host that has CUDA support, the latter of which is a core technical dependency for this code to run - along with the rest of the python and conda requirements outlined in setup.sh and requirements.txt.
+This code was developed to support both a MacOS MPS environment as well as Ubuntu Linux (CUDA), the latter of which is a core technical dependency for the code to leverage GPUs on Limux which are integral to model fine-tuning which is a significant part of the computational complexity, and performance, of Layer Cake.

-The code runs using the latest (as of winter of 2025) python 3.12 libraries.
-Specifically we use a miniconda python 3.12 environment which is built with the bin/startup.sh script which can be run from a command line from a new system.
-The startup shell script runs on both Apple MacOS and Ubuntu Linux.
+The code runs using the latest (as of winter of 2025) python 3.10 libraries, which is a necessary condition for the training of the DeepSeek models.
+Specifically we use a miniconda python 3.10 environment which is built with the bin/setup.sh script which can be run from a command line and which will install all of the necessary libraries and tools necessary for Layer Cake to run successfully.

 ## Supported Data sets